JimmyCerone/ideaBank/202103302255 - Constructive noncomformist.md

 [[03062021 - Levers]]:
 - Contrarian
 - Correct
+- Community vs individual

-These are the two #Levers / axis that make up a constructive noncomformist.
+These are the two #Levers / axis that make up a constructive nonconformist.

 I think using fictional characters would be a good way to go when writing an article about this (and it would make a good article).